-Partial knee replacement is a minimally invasive surgery option that could mean shorter recovery time.
+Partial knee replacement is a minimally invasive surgery option that can postpone and potentially eliminate the need for a full knee replacement.
+It can also mean a shorter recovery time.
 More than 90% of our patients go home the very same day.

 This procedure uses the MAKO medical robot, which uses a robotic arm and visualization techniques to prepare the knee joint for reproducible bone shaping, implant insertion and alignment – all through a minimal incision.